HealthNovember 10, 2022

 There are certain intangible "qualifications" that make good nurses great — a nursing skills checklist, if you will.
 Nursing students who possess these skills are quickly hired by the top organizations.

-Below are the top 10 skills nursing students need to possess as they build a successful nursing career.
-How many can you check off your list?
+Top 10 skills nursing students need to possess as they build a successful nursing career

 1. Confidence